RAGAV203/Auto-Agents/README.md

-# Auto-Agent: Replicating Chain of Thought Reasoning
+# Auto-Agents: Replicating Chain of Thought Reasoning

 ## Project Overview
 ![Description of the image](static/Auto-Agent.png)